The Lowdown on LDN

 - Patients with kidney disease should be monitored for any decline in renal function.

-Caution: LDN should not be taken by patients who are also taking opioids such as morphine, oxycodone, or hydrocodone.
+Caution: LDN should not be taken by patients who are also taking prescription opioids.
 It is possible that even a low dose of naltrexone could cause blockade of opioid receptors and reduce the effectiveness of opioid analgesics or induce withdrawal symptoms.

 Cancer and LDN